benkeel/VAE_lung_lesion_BMVC/README.md

 #### *VAE_joint_loss_mal_benign.py*:
 * Gaussian VAE malignant vs benign with joint VAE and classifier loss.

+#### *VAE_Dirichlet_joint_loss.py*:
+* Dirichlet VAE with joint VAE and classifier loss.

-# Clusering and MLP
+## Clusering and MLP
 ### Files used in MSc
+#### *Clustering_inital.ipynb*
+* This file explores clustering of the latent vectors.
+Including extracting latent vectors, exploration using PCA and t-SNE and k-means clustering.

 #### *Clustering.ipynb*
-* This file explores clustering of the latent vectors.
-Including extracting latent vectors, exploration using PCA and t-SNE, k-mean clustering (used in report).
+* Grid search for best clustering of K-Means and CLASSIX (https://github.com/nla-group/classix).

+#### *Exploration_gaussian.ipynb*
+* Latent space exploration and code to generate latent traversal figures.

-* *RandomSearchMLP.py*:
+#### *RandomSearchMLP.py*:
-This file does a larger random hyperparameter search than my other random search files (in VAE).
-This script runs cross validation on the latent vectors to find the best results of the classifier.
+* This file does a larger random hyperparameter search than my other random search files (in VAE).
+This script runs cross-validation on the latent vectors to find the best results of the classifier.

-* *Dirichlet_RandomSearchMLP.py*:
+#### *Dirichlet_RandomSearchMLP.py*:
-This file does the random hyperparameter search for the Dirichlet VAE
+* This file does the random hyperparameter search for the Dirichlet VAE